govau/notify-client-java/DOCUMENTATION.md

 personalisation.put("first_name", "Amala");
 personalisation.put("application_date", "2018-01-01");
 ```

 If a template does not have any placeholder fields for personalised information, you must pass in an empty map or `null`.

 #### reference (required)

 A unique identifier.
-This reference can identify a single unique notification or a batch of notifications.
+This reference identifies a single unique notification or a batch of notifications.
 If you do not have a reference, you must pass in an empty string or `null`.

 ```
 String reference='STRING';